Batkivshchyna: Ideology and stances

 It Tymoshenko initiated a referendum on five issues: the supply of Ukrainian gas and nuclear electricity to the population with a 30% profitability; on the sale of agricultural land; on the sale of strategic property; the issue of legalization of cannabis; about the gambling business.

-The party wants to empower local governance.

 The party also states that government grants should be awarded to graduates who successfully passed testing for studies at Ukrainian universities.

 It proposes a health system that has mandatory health inspections and gradual development of a voluntary health insurance system funded by employers.

 The party wants to introduce jury trials into the Ukrainian law system and wants to "depoliticise" the process of appointment of judges.
 It also wants an independent judiciary that will increase the role of the Supreme Court of Ukraine.

 The Constitutional Court of Ukraine, "which has compromised itself with decisions that were ordered (by the Yanukovych administration)" should be liquidated.
 It wants the criminal code to be "Europeanized" and law enforcement brought under civil control.

 The party wants to improve human rights in Ukraine.

 The party regards the Holodomor as a genocide of the Ukrainian nation.

-Before their removal of power in February 2014 the party sought to impeach former Ukrainian President Viktor Yanukovych and his "anti-people regime" to "return Ukraine to the path of European integration", while trying to reverse the former Azarov Government policy of raising the status of the Russian language.
+Before their removal of power in February 2014, the party sought to impeach former President Viktor Yanukovych and his "anti-people regime" to "return Ukraine to the path of European integration", while trying to reverse the former Azarov Government policy of raising the status of the Russian language.

 On 15 May 2016, "Fatherland" prepared a statement in the name of the new Prosecutor General in connection with offenses in the activities of the National Commission, which performs state regulation in the energy and utilities relative to the unjustified increase of gas prices for the population.

-On 23 May 2016 All-Ukrainian Union "Fatherland" launched a website called "Fair rates", which promotes the idea of establishing fair gas tariffs for the population.
+On 23 May 2016, All-Ukrainian Union "Fatherland" launched a website called "Fair rates", which promotes the idea of establishing fair gas tariffs for the population.

 In the parliament, Batkivshchyna advocates ban on agricultural land sales.
 The party also insists on adopting laws on development of Ukrainian agriculture.
 On 31 March 2016, Parliament adopted the law on family farms initiated by the party Batkivshchyna.

-One of the party's priorities is improvement of social security of people, increasing of social standards.

 The party advocates decreasing of tariffs on housing and utility services for people, because they are set up too high artificially.
 On 21 April 2015, Yulia Tymoshenko initiated a working group to check the validity of utility tariffs.
 "Fatherland" party has made the reduction of tariffs for housing and communal services.

-Batkivshchyna advocates strengthening the struggle against corruption, namely deoffshorization and independence of anti-corruption government bodies.
+Batkivshchyna advocates strengthening the struggle against corruption—namely deoffshorization and independence of anti-corruption government bodies.

 The party is also against selling and privatization of the state's strategic objects.

-On 1 March 2021, the "Fatherland" party in the Verkhovna Rada demanded to submit to parliament a draft law banning the import of electricity from Russia and Belarus.
+On 1 March 2021, the party in the Verkhovna Rada demanded to submit to parliament a draft law banning the import of electricity from Russia and Belarus.
 According to Tymoshenko, imports of Belarusian and Russian electricity threaten the country's national security.